-To the extent that the vendor expects customers to exercise the right of return, revenue is not recognised for the related goods even though these may already have been transferred to the customer.
-Instead, a refund liability is recognised together with an asset for the right to recover the original asset (depending on whether the item recovered would have any value)
+To the extent that the vendor expects customers to exercise the right of return, revenue is not recognised for the related goods or services, even though these may already have been transferred to the customer.
+Instead, a refund liability is recognised together with an asset for the right to recover the original asset (depending on whether the item recovered would have any value).

-How should payments made to customers be dealt with?
+How should modifications to contracts be dealt with?